vellum-ai/vellum-python-sdks/src/vellum/workflows/README.md

 ## Stability

 This SDK is currently in <Availability type="beta" /> and is subject to change.
-If you'd like to pariticpate in our beta program, please [contact us](https://docs.vellum.ai/home/getting-started/support).
+If you'd like to participate in our beta program, please [contact us](https://docs.vellum.ai/home/getting-started/support).